The Skin I Live In poster

 The inciting incident occurs at 15 minutes when Marilia's son Zeca arrives unexpectedly at the mansion, threatening the carefully controlled environment Robert has created and setting events into motion that will unravel everything..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to The film crosses into extensive flashbacks revealing the true nature of Robert's project: the rape of his daughter, her suicide, and his abduction of the perpetrator Vicente to transform him into Vera., moving from reaction to action.
+This reveals the protagonist's commitment to The film crosses into extensive flashbacks revealing the true nature of Robert's project: the rape of his daughter, her suicide, and his abduction of the perpetrator Vicente to transform him into Vera., moving from reaction to action.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, Robert reveals his intention to consummate his feelings for Vera, representing the complete moral collapse of his already transgressive project and pushing the psychological horror to its extreme., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.